10 effective and easy ways to save water at home

 -

-According to Energy Saving Trust, who are an impartial and trusted organisation for energy efficiency, around 12% of energy bills from a gas-heated household are from hot water used for showers, baths and taps.
+Shorter showers can reduce both the amount of water you use and the energy needed to heat it.
+According to Energy Saving Trust, an impartial and trusted organisation for energy efficiency, around 12% of energy bills from a gas-heated household are from hot water used for showers, baths and taps.
 So, while we may all occasionally enjoy a long, hot shower, reducing the duration of your showers can help you save on water bills as well as reduce water usage.

 -